dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      The base class for all errors related to file I/O. It is a subclass of :drm:`<error>`.

      The *locator:* init-keyword indicates the locator of the file that caused the error to be signalled.
-Its accessor is ``file-error-locator``.
+Its accessor is :gf:`file-error-locator`.

    :seealso: